Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 We already mentioned the possible requirement to mark some records as "deleted".
 Of course, we don't want to actually delete anything from DWH, but sometimes we need to know, whether the record was deleted or not in the source system.
 For that, we can use "Is Deleted" flag, and store it in our "Batch Info" table.
 For such flags, I personally prefer using the "integer" data type, and not "boolean", because it might not be supported by the DBMS, and I would like to have the DWH architecture as portable as possible.

-After adding the new column, we have the following structure of our Batch Info table:
+After adding the new column, we have the following structure of our "Batch Info" table:

 ```sql
 create table target_table_batch_info (